Holes (film): Plot

-In the present, Pendanski mocks Zero, whose real name is Hector Zeroni, but Zeroni injures Pendanski and flees.
-After some deliberation, Stanley searches for Hector.
+In the present, Dr. Pendanski mocks Zero, whose real name is Hector Zeroni, but Zero injures him and flees.
+After some deliberation, Stanley searches for Zero.
 The two have difficulty surviving in the desert without water.
-Eventually, Stanley carries the ailing Hector up a nearby mountain, and they regain their strength after finding a field of wild onions and a water source.
-By doing this, Stanley unknowingly fulfills Elya's promise to Madame Zeroni and breaks the curse.
-While camping on the mountain, Hector tells Stanley he stole Livingston's sneakers and threw them over the bridge to evade the police, but they inadvertently hit Stanley's head.
+Eventually, Stanley carries the ailing Zero up a nearby mountain, and they regain their strength after finding a field of wild onions and a water source.
+By doing this, Stanley unknowingly fulfills Elya's promise to Madame Zeroni and breaks his family's curse.
+While camping on the mountain, Zero tells Stanley he took Sweet Feet's sneakers from an auction at a homeless shelter, mistakenly thinking they were a free donation.
+Zero then threw them over the bridge while evading the police, which led to the shoes inadvertently hitting Stanley's head.

-Returning to the camp, Stanley and Hector investigate the hole where Stanley found the lipstick and discover a chest before they are discovered by Walker, Mr. Sir, and Pendanski.
-They soon realize that Walker, Trout's granddaughter, has been using the inmates to find Barlow's treasure.
+Returning to the camp, Stanley and Zero investigate the hole where Stanley found the lipstick and uncover a chest before they are discovered by Louise, Mr. Sir, and Dr. Pendanski.
+They soon figure out that Louise, Trout's granddaughter, has been using the inmates to find Kate's treasure.
 The adults cannot steal the chest from the boys, as the hole is swarming with lizards, which do not bite Stanley and Hector due to the onions they ate earlier.
 The puzzled adults wait for the lizards to kill the boys.
 The next morning, the attorney general and Stanley's lawyer arrive, accompanied by Texas Rangers, and the chest Stanley found is discovered to have once belonged to his namesake great-grandfather.
-Walker, Mr. Sir, who is actually paroled criminal Marion Sevillo, and Pendanski, who is impersonating a doctor, are arrested.
+Louise, Mr. Sir, who is actually paroled criminal Marion Sevillo, and Mr. Pendanski, who was impersonating a doctor, are arrested.
 Stanley and Zero are released, and it rains in Green Lake for the first time in over a century.

 The Yelnats family obtains the chest containing jewels, deeds, and promissory notes.
-They share this with Hector, who uses it to hire private investigators to find his missing mother.
+They share this with Zero, who uses it to hire private investigators to find his missing mother.
 Both families live a life of financial ease as neighbors.